What is a HomeBuyer Report? (Level 2 Survey)

 Other Types of House Survey

-Condition Report (Level 1) - These aren't very in-depth surveys so are suited for standard properties and relatively new homes in good condition such as flats.
+The Condition Report isn't very in-depth so is suited for standard properties and relatively new homes in good condition, such as flats.

 Learn More About Surveying